 “People with foresight, a real understanding of the industry and, above all, a passion for their subject.”

-Such was the driving force behind the inception of the Gold medal in 1966 to recognise and reward individual achievement in the form of a prestigious annual award.
+Such was the driving force behind the inception of the Paper Gold Medal in 1966 to recognise and reward individual achievement in the form of a prestigious annual award.

 With a UK turnover estimated at over £20billion and more than 150,000 employees in 9,500 companies, the paper and print sector is an important UK economic contributor and employer.
 Our industry makes make a big difference to the country and, by means of the Gold Medal, we aim to further encourage and recognise those who, by their exceptional contribution, ensure that our industry is recognised for its achievements.